comodopines/practice-git/Exercises.md

 </p>
 </details>

-- If only two hexadecimal characters from file hash are being used to create a directory under .git/objects/ folder, then how many unique folders can be created in .git/objects directory?
+> Q. If only two hexadecimal characters from file hash are being used to create a directory under .git/objects/ folder, then how many unique folders can be created in .git/objects directory?
 Remember that files havent been committed as yet only "git add file1.txt file2.txt" was done.
 <details><summary>Ans.</summary>